top of page

 • Can be tied back for effect

-Wider window exposure because the fabric stacks back tighter to the track ends than pinch pleated drapes allowing more light into the room.
+• Wider Window Exposure: The fabric stacks back tighter to the track ends than pinch pleated drapes allowing more light into the room.

 • Draperies have uniform ripple-like appearance inside and outside